Stellar kinematics: Moving groups

 If the remnants of a stellar association drift through the Milky Way as a somewhat coherent assemblage, then they are termed a moving group or kinematic group.
 Moving groups can be old, such as the HR 1614 moving group at two billion years, or young, such as the AB Dor Moving Group at only 120 million years.

 Moving groups were studied intensely by Olin Eggen in the 1960s.
-A list of the nearest young moving groups has been compiled by López-Santiago et al. The closest is the Ursa Major Moving Group which includes all of the stars in the Plough / Big Dipper asterism except for α Ursae Majoris and η Ursae Majoris.
+A list of the nearest young moving groups has been compiled by López-Santiago et al. The closest is the Ursa Major Moving Group which includes all of the stars in the Plough / Big Dipper asterism except for Dubhe and Alkaid.
 This is sufficiently close that the Sun lies in its outer fringes, without being part of the group.
 Hence, although members are concentrated at declinations near 60°N, some outliers are as far away across the sky as Triangulum Australe at 70°S.

 The list of young moving groups is constantly evolving.
 The Banyan Σ tool currently lists 29 nearby young moving groups Recent additions to nearby moving groups are the Volans-Carina Association (VCA), discovered with Gaia, and the Argus Association (ARG), confirmed with Gaia.
 Moving groups can sometimes be further subdivided in smaller distinct groups.
 The Great Austral Young Association (GAYA) complex was found to be subdivided into the moving groups Carina, Columba, and Tucana-Horologium.
 The three Associations are not very distinct from each other, and have similar kinematic properties.

-Young moving groups have well known ages and can help with the characterization of objects with hard to estimate ages, such as brown dwarfs.
+Young moving groups have well known ages and can support the characterization of objects with hard-to-estimate ages, such as brown dwarfs.
 Members of nearby young moving groups are also candidates for directly imaged protoplanetary disks, such as TW Hydrae or directly imaged exoplanets, such as Beta Pictoris b or GU Psc b.